10 Awesome Baking Stone Substitutes

 1. Cast Iron Baking Skillet

 The first substitute for a pizza stone in this list is a cast iron baking skillet.
 This kitchen utensil is very easy to find in any supermarket at an affordable price.
-Although its size is not large as a baking stone, it still works well in giving you a crispy pizza.
+Although its size is not large for a baking stone, it still works well in giving you a crispy pizza.

 - Place the skillet into the oven.